-- Farm sizes are declining because land is divided between family members after the death of a farmer. - More than 100000 hectares (1000 km2) of rice paddies have been lost, they have been used to grow other crops such as palm oil, or to build houses and factories. - Little government money is spent on improving and repairing irrigation systems. - There are few qualified experts to advise farmers how to increase crop yields through the introduction of new varieties of rice and pest control.
+- Farm sizes are declining because land is divided between family members after the death of a farmer. - 100 000 hectares (1000km2) of rice paddies have been lost, they have been used to grow other crops such as palm oil, or to build houses and factories. - Little government money is spent on improving and repairing irrigation systems. - There are few qualified experts to advise farmers how to increase crop yields through the introduction of new varieties of rice and pest control.

-Source 2 Rice production and consumption in Indonesia between 1990 and 2011
+Source 1.46 Rice production and consumption in Indonesia between 1990 and 2011.